catalinpit/hashnode/ckmyfyw4d07m18ts13a8pg8jg.md

 These are the best places to learn coding for free I could find on the internet.
 Some of them help you learn concepts, while others allow you to practice what you learnt.
 I advise you to use them together, rather than picking one.

 If you know more great resources, feel free to drop them in the comments!

+> Are you stuck with project ideas?
+Check these [programming project ideas](https://catalins.tech/10-programming-project-ideas-for-beginners)!